Villyan Bijev

-Villyan Bijev (Вилиян Бижев, born 3 January 1993) is a Bulgarian professional footballer who currently plays as a midfielder for Central Valley Fuego FC in USL League One.
+Villyan Bijev (Вилиян Бижев, born 3 January 1993) is a Bulgarian retired footballer who played as a midfielder.

 Early life

 Villyan Bijev was born in Sofia, Bulgaria, and moved with his family to the United States at the age of five in 1998.
 He grew up in Fresno, California and began his youth career with the Bullard Flyers U-12 local school team.
 In 2008, at the age of 15, Bijev joined the Clovis-based California Odyssey.
 He also played for the Edison High School team in Fresno, graduating in 2011.
 He was named to the 2010 Parade All-America soccer team.

 Career

 Liverpool

 Bijev originally signed to play college soccer at the University of Washington in the fall of 2011, but in July 2011, Liverpool invited Bijev for a trial with the Under 18s.
 He left a great impression, netting five goals in two pre-season friendly games, earning himself a permanent switch to the Merseyside outfit in the process on a reported three-year deal with an additional two-year option.
 Liverpool officially announced the signing from US outfit California Odyssey on 31 August 2011.

 He was released from the club at the end of the 2013–14 season.